Kingswood Estate: Arts centre

 Following the COVID 19 pandemic a new community centre was opened in Kingswood House to serve the estate.
 Run by the non-profit company Kingswood Arts, the centre hosts community events, public performances, a youth club, and a café.

 Recreation

 In 2016, construction of a £60,000 Multi Use Games Area commissioned by the Kingswood Estate Tenants and Residents Association, and co-funded by Southwark Council and Veolia, was completed.

 Schools

 Dulwich Wood is the primary school located on the northern part of the estate.
+Constructed in the early 1950s, the school was designed by Robert Matthew and incorporated two murals from the Festival of Britain; the Marmalade Cat mural by Kathleen Hale was taken from the South Bank, and the Plankton mural by Gerald Holtom was from the Dome of Discovery.
 In 2024 Elkins Constructors funded an outdoor science area on the school site.
 Kingswood Estate also incorporates Kingsdale Foundation School, a secondary which opened as one of the first comprehensives.

 Shopping parade

 Kingswood Estate was designed to incorporate a small shopping parade on Seeley Drive.
 The current pedestrianised street includes Kingswood Library and a community timebank.

 Transport

 Sydenham Hill railway station, on the Chatham Main Line to Victoria, is located directly on the northern boundary of Kingswood Estate.

 The estate is also served by bus route 450 and the nearby 3 route.